confluentinc/ksql/docs-md/developer-guide/udf.md

 #### Security Manager

-By default, KSQL installs a simple Java security manager for UD(A)F execution.
-The security manager blocks attempts by any UD(A)Fs to fork processes from the KSQL server.
+By default, KSQL installs a simple Java security manager for executing user defined functions.
+The security manager blocks attempts by any functions to fork processes from the KSQL server.
 It also prevents them from calling `System.exit(..)`.

 You can disable the security manager by setting